prismv/DB48X-on-DM42/help/db50x.md

 iteration requires the evaluation of twice as many samples of the function to integrate as the previous one, so the maximum number of samples taken is in the order of `2^IntegrationIterations`.

+# Numerical conversions

+## →Num

+Convert fractions and symbolic constants to decimal form.
+For example, `1/4 →Num` results in `0.25`.

+## →Q

+Convert decimal values to fractions.
+For example `1.25 →Frac` gives `5/4`.
+The precision of the conversion in digits is defined by [→FracDigits](#ToFractionDigits), and the maximum number of iterations for the conversion is defined by [→FracDigits](#ToFractionIterations)

+## →Integer

+Convert decimal values to integers.
+For example `1. →Integer` gives `1`.
+This command intentionally fails with `Bad argument value` if the input contains a non-zero fractional part.
 # Objects

 ## Cycle